fabioellger/fabioellger.github.io/_pages/research.md

 ### Peer-Reviewed Articles

+*The Electoral Consequences of New Political Actors: Evidence from the German Greens.* With Tom Arend and Antonio Valentim.
+ Cond.
+Accepted at *British Journal of Political Science.*

+*A Peril to Pluralism?
+How Crimes Against Politicians Undermine Local Democratic Representation.* With Jeyhun Alizade, Marius Grünewald, Thomas Tichelbäcker.
+ [OSF Preprint](https://osf.io/rnf4d/).
+Cond.
+Accepted at *European Journal of Political Research.*

 [Local Newspaper Decline and Political Polarization – Evidence from a Multi-Party Setting.](https://doi.org/10.1017/S0007123424000243)
 (2024) With Hanno Hilbig, Sascha Riaz and Philipp Tillmann. *British Journal of Political Science.*